legislation

 • Minnesota does not have the authority to enforce USDA regulations.
 The USDA is a regulatory agency – not an enforcement agency.
 They have never charged a breeder in MN with animal cruelty or neglect because they do not enforce anti-cruelty laws.

 • The recent trial of Kathy Jo Bauck in Otter Tail County and the verdict in this case clearly illustrates how poorly USDA-licensed facilities are inspected (if at all) by the federal government.
 Bauck is a USDA-licensed dog breeder who has been in businesses for over 20 years.
 Bauck was originally charged (by the State of Minnesota) with five counts of animal cruelty, two counts of torture and two counts of practicing veterinary medicine without a license.
 She was found guilty of four misdemeanor charges (three counts of torture and one count of animal cruelty).
 Bauck, too, had been on probation since October 2006 for practicing veterinary medicine without a license.
-Even with this verdict, probation, repeated investigations, and numerous citizen complaints (spanning years), this breeder still operates her kennels today, having transferred ownership to her husband and daughter.
+Even with this verdict, probation, repeated investigations, and numerous citizen complaints (spanning years), this breeder was still allowed to operate.
 Bauck is only one example of one bad breeder in Minnesota.

 • See other responses regarding existing State laws.

-This issue goes to the core of what makes us human — and what makes us Minnesotans.
+This issue goes to the core of who we are as Minnesotans.
 The inhumane treatment of animals for profit is about cruelty.
 Allowing these actions to continue speaks to our values and beliefs.
+To view additional comments, go to Contrasting Beliefs.

 Minnesota Federation of Field Trial Clubs, The Amateur Field Trial Clubs of America, and the Minnesota Outdoor Heritage Alliance and responses

 An email was submitted to members of the Agriculture Committees from one man who stated he represented the above organizations.
-He asked legislators to oppose regulation of the dog and cat breeding industry (S.F.
-7/ H.F.
-253).
+He asked legislators to oppose regulation of the dog and cat breeding industry.
 This representative also spoke at some of the committee hearings.
 The information presented within the email/letter was inaccurate.
 Often these types of letters are not supported by fact or research but, instead, are emotionally-charged and full of misinformation.

 NRA: National Rifle Association and responses

-Representatives from the NRA lobbied legislators in Minnesota to oppose S.F.
-7/ H.F.
-253 and also attended hearings regarding this bill.
-The NRA has also been present in other states (that are trying to regulate the dog and cat breeding industry and help prevent inhumane breeding); and have launched lobbying efforts to oppose animal protection measures and laws.
+In past years, representatives from the NRA lobbied legislators in Minnesota to oppose any breeder regulation.
+The NRA has also been present in other states; and have launched lobbying efforts to oppose animal protection measures and laws.
 See below.

 "));